dowdlea86/stoccer/README.md

 In addition, we wanted to create a visualization that would allow the end user to understand how busy the transfer <br>
 player market is during any given season.
 With this in mind we used Folium a Python library and GeoPandas to create a map <br>
-with lines representing the player transfer between teams.
+with lines representing the player transferred between teams.

 ![transfer_market](https://github.com/dowdlea86/project_one_submission/blob/main/png_file/Transfer_Market.png)